 The University Store’s price for either option is $49.35.

 Supplies: You should have a folder (any style) in which you will turn in your finished projects (including drafts, feedback, etc. along with the final draft of each paper).
-You will also need a stapler or a supply of paper clips and a college dictionary (or easy access to them).
+You will also need a stapler or a supply of paper clips (or easy access to them).
 In addition, consider getting a dictionary app or bookmarking a good dictionary website.

 Reading and preparation for class: For most class meetings, there will be assigned reading with specific suggestions of things to look for or to think about as you read.
 Doing the reading, thoughtfully, before class is necessary preparation for you to be able to fully participate in, and benefit from, the class meeting.
 You should also take some notes on your observations and reactions.
 I may call on individual students orally or have you write briefly about the reading early in class as a way to check preparation as well as to begin discussion.